 Furthermore, DACOS is sufficient to implement an arbitrary non-Clifford quantum unitary using a small number of additional ancillary atoms, provided that swap gates are compiled with $\mathcal{CZ}$ and Hadamard gates.
 In this scenario, ancillary atoms of one species are employed to inject and extract quantum information into and from the data atoms of the other species, with details provided in Appendix~\ref{app:univ_circuit}.
 A potential drawback is that a lengthy operation sequence may be required, which could degrade quantum state coherence due to accumulated errors, thereby contradicting our intent for efficiency.

-In summary, DACOS provides a hardware-native operation set that enables direct compilation of stabilizer-code-based entanglement purification protocols on dual-species Rydberg atom arrays without ancillary atoms or complex rearrangements.
+In summary, based on DACOS, we have found an efficient realization of stabilizer-code-based entanglement purification protocols on dual-species Rydberg atom arrays without ancillary atoms or a lengthy operations sequence.
 The framework accommodates both one-way and two-way protocols, generalizes to arbitrary stabilizer codes, and optimizes for shallow-depth $\mathcal{CZ}$ sequences.
 By aligning algorithmic design with the strengths of current Rb–Cs hardware, this work offers a practical pathway to high-yield, high-fidelity entanglement distribution in near-term neutral-atom quantum networks.